Blog Post

 Writing is food for search engines.

-When you start doing SEO yourself, concentrate on writing evergreen content, to begin with.
+When you start optimisation yourself, concentrate on writing evergreen content to begin with.
 Evergreen content is relevant over a long period of time – years in fact.

 Timely content, about trending topics, can come later.